carineang/tp/docs/DeveloperGuide.md

 **Guarantees**: `If MSS reaches step 2, the contact will have the specified field updated correctly to the new value`

 **MSS**:
-1. User requests to edit field of a contact given by their id
+1. User requests to edit field of a contact given by their id.
-2. Notarius updates that field to the new value and confirms the contact has been edited
+2. Notarius updates that field to the new value and confirms the contact has been edited.

    Use case ends.